 How to Protect Your Rights During a Marijuana DUI Stop

 If you are suspected of driving under the influence of marijuana, it is important to know your rights.

 - Don’t admit to using marijuana – Even if you are stopped on suspicion of DUI, you should avoid saying anything incriminating to the police.
-It is your right to remain silent, and you should exercise this right immediately.
+It is your right to remain silent; you should exercise this right immediately.

 - Don’t take the field sobriety tests – You are not legally obligated to take field sobriety tests.
 So, if the officer asks, politely decline.
 However, you will be required to take a blood or urine test if you are arrested for DUI.

-- Contact an attorney immediately – If you have been arrested for DUI, the first thing you should do is contact a lawyer.
-Don’t assume that you can talk your way out of the situation; you may just make things worse.
+- Contact an attorney immediately – If you have been arrested for DUI, you should first contact a lawyer.
+Don’t assume you can talk out of the situation; you may make things worse.

 The Penalties for a Drug-Related DUI Conviction

 If you are caught driving under the influence of drugs, you will be charged with a class 1 misdemeanor—which is also the case for an alcohol-related DUI offense.
 This crime is punishable by a mandatory jail term of 10 consecutive days.

 You could also face the following penalties for a drug-related DUI offense: